 - Locations of work (e.g. working from home)

-In other words, there is no single blueprint for how a successful flexible working arrangement will look, as it depends on the particular circumstances of the employer and employee.
+In other words, there is no single blueprint for how a successful flexible working model will look, as it depends on the particular circumstances of the employer and employee.
+But that doesn't mean there aren't any guidelines.

-There are myriad reasons why employees might request flexible work arrangements best practices, such as having to manage an illness or disability, or needing to fulfil responsibilities as a carer.
+There are myriad reasons why employees might request flexible work arrangements, such as having to manage an illness or disability, or needing to fulfil responsibilities as a carer.
 In fact, a recent study led by the Australian National University found that working parents who experience poor work-life balance and high-stress environments can put their children at risk of developing mental health issues.

 In each case, employees will have very particular needs.
 For example, a working parent might need to leave earlier in order to pick up children from child care, or an employee with a disability might need to work from home more regularly to help relieve the stress of a long commute.